 Silky, sexy, decadent pork and beans.

 Cassoulet has Herbes de Provence to thank for its sexiness.
 The Herbes de Provence mixture that I use includes basil, thyme, fennel, and lavender.
 Other mixes might include oregano, marjoram, savory, or rosemary.
 The spice blend can be found at World Market for a reasonable price.
-I like World Market’s blend; it’s subtle yet distinctive.
+I like World Market’s blend – it’s subtle yet distinctive.
 You can also buy an organic and reasonably priced Herbes de Provence on Amazon and get it shipped to your house – talk about convenient!
 One teaspoon of Herbes de Provence turns a decadent pot of pork and beans into something luxurious.
 But it doesn’t stop there.

 Once the beans cook, you can keep it simple and mix in some parsley, which is nice.
-Or, you can add some crunchy texture with buttered breadcrumbs mixed with some parsley, which is tasty.
-Or, you can top the beans with a gremolata, a fancy word for a mixture of common ingredients: lemon zest, garlic, and parsley.
+Or, add some crunchy texture with buttered breadcrumbs mixed with some parsley, which is tasty.
+Or, top the beans with a gremolata, a fancy word for a mixture of common ingredients: lemon zest, garlic, and parsley.
 The gremolata cuts some of the richness of the beans and adds another layer of flavor, taking a luxurious dish and turning it into something extraordinary.
 Sprinkle it on the cassoulet and it lightens and brightens the dish.
 Or, for another alternative, you can spread some butter on bread, sprinkle the gremolata on top, and broil the bread until crisp.

 Here’s a link to a detailed step-by-step gremolata recipe.
 Gremolata is simply lemon zest, parsley, and garlic.
 This three-ingredient relish is easy to make, but there are a couple things to make it even easier and tastier.
 Remember fresh and organic ingredients work best, and I highly recommend you pull out your Microplane .
 The Microplane turns the garlic into a paste and zests the lemon beautifully.
 It aids in making a simple relish even easier.